Tang Ying-shen

-Tang Ying-shen (湯英伸 (Tāng Yīngshēn); July 26, 1967 – May 15, 1987) was a Taiwanese Tsou aborigine who was convicted of murdering his employer's family and executed by shooting in 1986.
+Tang Ying-shen (湯英伸 (Tāng Yīngshēn); July 26, 1967 – May 15, 1987) was a Taiwanese Tsou aborigine who was convicted of murdering his employer's family in 1986 and executed by shooting a year later.
 At age 19, he was the youngest death row inmate in Taiwanese history.
 His case brought attention to the discrimination and racism Taiwanese aboriginals faced in society.

 Early life and education

 Tang Ying-shen was born on July 26, 1967, in the small town of Wufeng (renamed Alishan in 1989), Chiayi, Taiwan.
 He was reportedly an excellent student, and had good grades.
 Tang attended Chiayi Teachers College, where he dropped out because he was unable to handle the harsh "military-style" discipline.

 Career

 In January 1986, Tang moved to Taipei to find work.
 He eventually found a job at a laundry shop, where he worked up to 17 hours a day without a day off, and only had daily salary of NT$200.
 Tang's employer also mistreated him by confiscating his ID card and refusing to let him go home for the Chinese New Year, He often called Tang a huan-a, a derogatory Hokkien term for indigenous people.